cleggct/zettelkasten/README.md

 Converts notes in markdown format to html files, taking care of links and adding backreferences to make one's notes traversable.

 Notes should be written as markdown (.md) files and stored in the 'zettel' directory.
+Links must be written using the wikilinks format, e.g. if you want to link to a note called 'test' you write '[[test]]'.
 If you are using linux, you may generate the html by running

 ``npx @11ty/eleventy``